Heinz Lange: Wing commander and end of war

+Later life

 After the war Lange attended the University of Kiel and studied law receiving a doctorate in jurisprudence (Dr. jur.) degree.
-In August 1950 he started his career working for the Gerling Insurance Group.
-He retired in 1982.
+In August 1950 he started his career working for the Gerling Insurance Group and retired in 1982.
+Lange died on 26 February 2006 in Bergisch Gladbach.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Lange was credited with 70 aerial victories.
-Obermaier aloso lists him with 70 aerial victories, claimed in 628 combat missions, all but one on the Eastern Front.
+Obermaier also lists him with 70 aerial victories, claimed in 628 combat missions, all but one on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 73 aerial victory claims, plus one further unconfirmed claim.
 This figure includes 72 aerial victories on the Eastern Front and one over the Western Allies.